 1.

-Wrong: the verb must be directly after the subject with coordinating conjunctions.
+Wrong: the verb must immediately follow the subject with coordinating conjunctions.

 Negation is misplaced here; the word order is incorrect due to the extra word after the verb.